ngjsjordan/tp/docs/UserGuide.md

 * Adding of tags is not cumulative.
 When editing tags, the existing tags of the person will be removed
 * Address and property type cannot be edited independently.
 When editing address or property type, it is compulsory to provide both address and property type input values.
+* When changing a person's `ROLE`, previous appointments where the person had their previous role will not be changed.
 </div>

 <div markdown="block" class="alert alert-info">